za419/CadenceBot/README.md

 Then, you can run the script `setup.sh` in the repository folder.

+Once this script finishes, [get your token from Discord](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), and place it in a file called `auth.json` (see `auth-example.json`).

 At this point, you should be able to run CadenceBot, but in order to ensure that your `node_modules` stay up-to-date as new changes are made to CadenceBot, it is recommended that you install the `auto-setup.sh` script as a git hook.

 To do this, simply copy it into the `.git/hooks/` directory, as at least the `post-merge` hook.
 The `first-time-setup.sh` script copies my setup, which can is to have `auto-setup.sh` run on both post-merge and post-checkout.
 This can be duplicated with: